zowe/docs-site/docs/user-guide/systemrequirements.md

     Point your browser at the nominated z/OSMF STANDALONE Server home page and you should see its Welcome Page where you can log in.

-**Note:** If your implementation uses an external security manager other than RACF (for example, CA Technologies Top Secret or CA Technologies ACF2), you provide equivalent commands for your environment.
+**Note:** If your implementation uses an external security manager other than RACF (for example, CA Technologies, a Broadcom Company, Top Secret or CA Technologies ACF2), you provide equivalent commands for your environment.
 For more information, see the following product documentation:

 - [Configure z/OS Management Facility for CA Technologies Top Secret](https://docops.ca.com/ca-top-secret-for-z-os/16-0/en/installing/configure-z-os-management-facility-for-ca-top-secret)